dasGringuen/debian9-install/README.md

 ## downgrade to gcc 4.9
 - Downgrade gcc to 4.9, after CUDA is installed you can set it back to gcc 6
-- The drivers works with gcc 6 but not CUDA
+- The drivers work with gcc 6 but not CUDA

 ### Install this packages
 - Check the installation order again